Smart Traveler Enrollment Program (STEP): Free Travel Safety Alerts

 Everyone wants to be a smarter – and safer – traveler.
-Fortunately, the U.S. State Department has made smart, safe travel easy with its Smart Traveler Enrollment Program, or STEP.
+Fortunately, the U.S. State Department has made smart, safe travel easier with its Smart Traveler Enrollment Program, or STEP.

-The STEP Travel Program is one of the best ways to stay abreast of security and safety issues in the countries where you travel.
+The STEP program is one of the best ways to stay abreast of security and safety issues in the countries where you travel.
 It works for two big reasons:

 1) It leverages the power and reach of the State Department’s network of embassies and consulates around the world; and